 Naturopathic (Natural) Treatment for Arthritis

 Arthritis is the degeneration of a joint and the related pain.
 There are many types of arthritis and osteoarthritis (OA) is the most common.
-Osteoarthritis can be caused by trauma, joint overuse, infections, and poor diet.
+Osteoarthritis can be caused by trauma, joint overuse, infections, and other factors.

 Osteoarthritis is a progressive disorder that results when the hyaline cartilage, which allows joints to move (articulate) freely, undergoes degenerative change.
 This change results in the destruction of cartilage and the development of conditions such as bone spurs.
 It occurs in both men and women, and is a natural result of aging.
 Individuals in their 20s and 30s may have joint changes and by their 50s and 60s symptoms frequently occur.